michaeljclark/nat/README.md

 ## Nat REPL

-The Nat REPL is a simple expression evaluator.
+The Nat REPL is a simple expression parser and evaluator.
 For an interactive command line interface execute nat-repl with no arguments.
 Use semicolon as a continuation marker for multi-line expressions.

 ```
 $ ./build/bin/nat-repl